 At the center of the house is this open stair, and an elevator, linking all four levels.

 The main living area has 12-foot ceilings and is open to the kitchen and to views of parkland behind the property.
+Open spaces and lots of light are an important feature of this contemporary home design.

 One of my favorite kitchen details are the “slit” windows inserted above and below the cabinets – allowing light in without too much of the view.